Darkness into Light

 Darkness into Light is an annual walking event and fundraiser held, primarily, across the island of Ireland.
 Participants meet before dawn (4:15am) on a particular Saturday in May and walk or run for 5 km to meet the sunrise.
 Founded in 2009 by psychologist Joan Freeman as a fundraiser in the Phoenix Park for Pieta House suicide prevention and counselling, 400 attended the first event while the 2017 event was attended by an estimated 150,000 participants at more than 150 locations.
 Similar events occur in Australia and New Zealand, Asia and North America.
 The fundraising event has risen from 400 participants, at its inauguration in Dublin 2009, to over 200,000 throughout global 150 locations in 19 countries by 2018.

 Pieta House

-The Darkness into Light event is a fundraiser for Pieta House which provides counseling to anyone struggling with suicide or for anyone impacted by suicide.
-Joan Freeman, an Irish psychologist and politician, founded Pieta House in 2006.
-Pieta House aims to support those who are in suicidal distress, engage in self-harm, and are bereaved by suicide.
+The Darkness into Light event is a fundraiser for Pieta House which provides counselling to anyone struggling with suicide or for anyone impacted by suicide.
+Joan Freeman, an Irish psychologist and politician, founded Pieta House in 2006, a charity which aims to support those who are in suicidal distress, engage in self-harm, or have been bereaved by suicide.
 They offer free services with the goal to ensure accessibility and help to anyone in need.
-Despite the Covid-19 pandemic, Pieta House was still able to provide services to communities across Ireland, servicing over 52,000 hours of counseling as well as answering over 70,000 crisis support calls.
-Electric Ireland has sponsored Darkness into Light since 2013.
-They additionally help promote and raise awareness for the Pieta House.
+Despite the COVID-19 pandemic, Pieta House were still able to provide services to communities across Ireland, servicing over 52,000 hours of counselling as well as answering over 70,000 crisis support calls.
+Electric Ireland have sponsored Darkness into Light since 2013.
+They additionally help promote and raise awareness for Pieta House.